White Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays will play Luis Robert and the Chicago White Sox on Friday at Tropicana Field, at 6:40 PM ET.
+Dylan Cease takes the mound for the Chicago White Sox on Saturday at Tropicana Field against Taylor Walls and the Tampa Bay Rays.
+First pitch is at 4:05 PM ET.

-The Rays are favored in this one, at -160, while the underdog White Sox have +135 odds to play spoiler.
-The total for the game is set at 8.5 runs.
+The Rays have been listed as -200 moneyline favorites for this matchup against the White Sox (+165).
+The matchup's over/under has been set at 7 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.